💚 Free Sample with Every Order! 💚

 Use it for: Nervous system regulation, yoni steams, emotional healing, grief, beauty rituals.

-Fun fact: Rose has been used by healers from Persia to the Congo for both medicinal and ceremonial use.
+Ancestral Intelligence (ai): Rose has been used by healers from Persia to the Congo for both medicinal and ceremonial use.
 In African American folk medicine, rose water is often used to anoint and cleanse sacred spaces.

 Motherwort – The Protector

 When I first met motherwort, I was in the thick of toddlerhood—the so-called “terrible twos,” though I found it to be more tender than terrible.
-It was a time of big emotions, tiny hands pulling in every direction, and learning to mother myself while mothering someone else.
+It was a time of big emotions, tiny hands pulling in every direction and learning to mother myself while mothering someone else.
 Motherwort didn’t fix anything overnight, but with just a drop, I felt a steadying.
 A deep exhale.
 Like an elder whispering, You got this, Mama.

 Motherwort is a bitter but beloved ally for the heart—both physically and emotionally.
 It soothes anxiety, calms palpitations, and is especially helpful during hormonal transitions.
 My preferred way to use motherwort is by making a strong tincture.